SB 622 (GROVE) Sex-segregated school programs and activities – Oppose

 Sacramento, CA 95814

-Re: Support for Senate Bill 497 (Weiner)
+Re: LIVE Request for Signature of SB 497 (Weiner)

 LGBTQ+ Inclusivity, Visibility, and Empowerment (LIVE) is pleased to support SB 497 (Weiner), legislation that protects an individual’s rights to gender-affirming care by: